decretist/ICMCL17/proceedings/ICMCL17.md

 language.
 In this case, PIE uses a model trained on the LASLA corpus of 1.7 million words or tokens of classical Latin, each annotated with lemma, part of speech, and other morphological and syntactic information.
-(If the term large language model or the acronym LLM sound familiar, they should.
-LLMs are the basis for the growing family of generative AI tools, such as ChatGPT and friends, that have been the subject of so much attention over the last several years.)
 Once the PIE lemmatization environment had been set up, I wrote a Python program that used PIE first to create separate lists of every lemma found in the first- and second-recension *dicta* and then to compare the two lists to identify lemmas that appear only